base2Services/cfn-guardian/docs/event_subscriptions.md

 ## Overriding Defaults

-Default properites of the events can be overridden through the config YAML using the `EventsSubscriptions` top level key.
+Default properties of the events can be overridden through the config YAML using the `EventsSubscriptions` top level key.
 For example here we are changing the topic the event is being send to.

 ```yaml